Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Configuring Windows Updates taking a long time – Many users reported that this process can take a long time.
 In most cases, it’s best to wait for the process to finish, but if waiting doesn’t help, you might want to try some of our solutions.

-- Choose Troubleshoot > Advanced Options > Startup Settings and click the Restart button.
+- Enter into Troubleshoot > Advanced Options > Startup Settings and click the Restart button.

 - Once your computer restarts again, you’ll see a list of options.
 Press F5 to access Safe Mode with Networking.